If you don’t have any credit history or are looking to rebuild your credit report, then specialist credit cards could help.

 Or you avoid closing the old account completely.
 If you open a new account and can run a partial switch rather than a full switch.
 This will help you move all your direct debits, standing orders and balance without you having to close the old account.

-However, you won’t be able to claim any of the free cash bonuses or get the benefits of the seven-day Current Account Switching Guarantee.
+However, you won’t be able to claim any of the free cash from bank switch offers or get the benefits of the seven-day Current Account Switching Guarantee.

 Alternatively, you can open a new account designed just for switching.
 You might have to set up a couple of direct debits or make a minimum deposit each month, but you can use this to switch for bonuses.